 Bluestone holiday park is nestled in Bluestone National Park Resort in Pembrokeshire.
 This private piece of Pembrokeshire is a wonderful place for children to run free and explore nature.

-Within your break at Bluestone, you can have full use to the Serendome, Blue Lagoon Water Park, surrounding land to play in and the Bluestone Village.
+Within your break at Bluestone, you can have full use of the Serendome, Blue Lagoon Water Park, surrounding land to play in and the Bluestone Village.
 This is pretty much on par with Center Parcs which I like as I think these are the things families really want to have access to within a holiday park stay.

 Unfortunately, during your stay pets except guide dogs are not currently allowed to stay and come onto the resort.
 This is due to many different species of wildlife within the area which they work hard to not disturb.